 The way things are trending in the world of seasonal retail, insurance actuaries may have to start considering our shopping habits when calculating our health insurance premiums.
 On “Black Friday”, going to the mall might be more like going to the “brawl”, and perhaps the mission to acquire some treasured new acquisition ought to fall under the military term, “Black Ops”.
 If today’s trends in bargain-induced hand-to-hand combat continue, specially designed “doorbuster body armor” may not be far away, and cleverly designed personal protection could eventually become a regular part of our shopping wardrobe.
 Discriminating people concerned with things like personal survival might be Continue reading

 Living examples have always been one of God’s favorite mechanisms for getting a point across, and stories that depict those living examples tend to stick in our heads and get told and retold over the years.
 One of those simple examples comes to mind again as Thanksgiving week 2017 begins to unfold.

 We were off on a Thanksgiving holiday trip and experiencing our familiar love/hate relationship with travel and traffic—loving the idea of going to see family that we don’t get to see often enough and hating the fact that multitudes of others not only co-opted our holiday travel plan, but kept Continue reading

-Posted in Faith, Family, and Culture, Forgiveness, In the News, Insights, Wake Up Calls
+Posted in Faith, Family, and Culture, Holidays, Insights, Right Side Up, Thanksgiving

-Posted in Faith and Politics, Faith, Family, and Culture, In the News, Insights, Right Side Up
+Posted in Faith, Family, and Culture, In the News, Insights, Right Side Up